jmzue109909RobertReed/terst/README.md

 Added new feature for better user experience - 537 Fixed code formatting issues
-Added new feature for better user experience - build 111
+Added new feature for better user experience - build 111 Added new feature for better user experience - 625